Volunteering

 Find out more about volunteering at Bosavern Community Farm – download the leaflet here, and complete the registration form below.

 If you need financial assistance to volunteer with us, please let us know at sign-up.
 We may be able to help with your travel costs, waterproofs and boots subject to funding.
+We assess requests regarding people with high support needs on a case by case basis.
+Priority is given to people in the Pendeen, St Just and Sennen areas.
+Please contact us to discuss referrals, placements, support needs and fees.

 Under 18s at volunteer sessions must be accompanied at all times by a parent, guardian, teacher or youth worker.
 Check out our Educational Visits page for details of Work Experience placements and group visits.